 If you're an aspiring or even well-established web or app developer, the good news is that there's a virtually limitless number of lucrative opportunities waiting for you, regardless of whether you're looking to work for a company or as a freelancer.

 It's a common and unfortunate myth that you need to work in web or app development if you have a knack for coding and design.
 In fact, more and more development pros are entering the exciting and increasingly lucrative world of game design, thanks to a growing demand for strategy games that can be played on multiple platforms.

-We're living in a world that runs on Big Data.
-As the driving force behind everything from self-driving cars and Google algorithms to the latest medical technology and financial platforms, massive sets of increasingly complex data lie at the heart of today's most exciting and important innovations.
+We're living in the age of Big Data.
+As the primary force behind everything from targeted marketing campaigns and online search algorithms to self-driving cars and even space exploration, massive sets of complex data stand at the heart of today's most exciting and important innovations.

 We've all relied on the internet more than ever during this pandemic.
 But while you're staying safe at home, are you being safe and productive while surfing the web?
 That's where a trusty VPN comes in handy!

 There's never been a better time to learn to code.
 If picking up this crucial skill has been on your bucket list, the Interactive Learn to Code Bundle can get you up to speed.

 Data makes the world go round.
 It has gotten to the point that it's considered the most valuable resource, perhaps even more important than oil.
 Businesses use data to collect critical information about their users and improve their services; governments utilize it to improve things like public transportation; doctors analyze data to find more ways to save lives.

 If you're interested in joining the increasingly popular and lucrative world of ethical or "white hat" hacking, you're far from alone.
 More and more coding and programming pros are turning to this field thanks to the high pay, countless opportunities, and exciting work environment.